 People usually think of therapy or counseling as good jobs for psychology majors, but the reality is much more varied.
 The wide range of skills you’ll develop studying psychology apply to an even wider range of careers.
-A psychology major is the best college degree if you want to be a marriage and family therapist, or counselor.
-But many college psychology majors also find successful careers in fields as different as business management, marketing, criminal justice, and even art.
+Many college psychology majors find successful careers in fields as different as business management, marketing, or criminal justice.

 These experiences don’t just apply to psychology.
 You will explore just about everything humans do as part of your psychology degree.
 You’ll ask questions such as: How do we buy things?
 How do we learn?
 How we do interact socially?
 How do we grow?
 The skills you work with include all sorts of things, from ways to communicate well with different kinds of people to data analysis.
 These are versatile skills that employers are eager to have, which open up job opportunities across many fields.

 Jobs in Psychology

 Although careers in psychology often require a master’s or doctoral degree, some entry-level jobs for psychology majors are available with a bachelor’s degree.

 Psychiatric Technicians are responsible for many of the needs of mentally ill patients in clinical settings.
 They assist with rehabilitation programs, medication, monitoring, and general care.
 Psychometrists work under a licensed psychologist to administer and score tests.
 They can work with clients in clinical settings, or with students, job applicants, or employees.
 A bachelor’s degree will usually qualify you for either of these positions.